pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: lerp

-      | :sl:`returns a linear interpolation to the given vector.`
+      | :sl:`Returns a linear interpolation to the given vector.`
       | :sg:`lerp(Vector2, float) -> Vector2`

       Returns a Vector which is a linear interpolation between self and the